Covid R-value climbing steadily in country; Kerala, northeastern states top list | Health

 Between May 9 and 11, the R-value was estimated to be around 0.98.
 It dropped to 0.82 between May 14 and May 30 and further to 0.78 from May 15 to June 26.
 The R-value however rose to 0.88 from June 20 to July 7 and then to 0.95 from July 3-22.

-''India's overall active cases are fluctuating too much to get a reliable estimate, but data is pointing at a value close to 1.
-It may tip over either way in the coming few days,'' said Sitabhra Sinha of the Institute of Mathematical Sciences, who is leading the team.
+''India's overall active cases are fluctuating too much to get a reliable estimate, but data is pointing at a value close to one.
+It may tip over either way in the coming few days,'' said Sinha.

-The smaller the value of R is, the faster the disease is on the decline.
-Conversely, if R is greater than 1, the number of infected people is increasing in each round -- technically, this is what is called the epidemic phase.
+The smaller the value of R, the faster the disease is on the decline.
+Conversely, if R is greater than one, then the number of infected people is increasing in each round -- technically, this is what is called the epidemic phase.
 The bigger the number is than one, the faster the rate of spreading of the disease in the population.

 Kerala has the highest number of active cases and continues to have an R-value around 1.11.

-''So looks like it will remain in the top spot for the next couple of weeks.
-The Northeast continues to have a very bad situation with most states having R-value more than 1,'' Sinha said.
+''Looks like it will remain in the top spot for the next couple of weeks.
+The Northeast continues to have a very bad situation with most states having R-value more than one,'' Sinha said.

 The Union Health Ministry on Thursday said it will depute a six-member team to Kerala for effective COVID-19 management as the state reports a spike in daily cases.